MarcL/djcruze.co.uk/src/pages/podcasts/2008-06-22-episode-40-afrojacker.md

 Another podcast so quickly after the last one?
 Yeah, I don't believe it either.

 Here's another slice of quality house tunes for your MP3 player from the DJ Cruze studios.
 There are some massive tracks on this week's show.
-I'm loving the cheeky bootleg remix of Eric Prydz &#8220;Pjanoo&#8221; done by one of my favourite Swedish producers [Patrick L][1].
-Sinden and Herve go crazy with the drums and horns in their new guise as Machines Don't Care and their wicked track &#8220;Afrojacker&#8221;.
+I'm loving the cheeky bootleg remix of Eric Prydz "Pjanoo" done by one of my favourite Swedish producers [Patrick L][1].
+Sinden and Herve go crazy with the drums and horns in their new guise as Machines Don't Care and their wicked track "Afrojacker".
 Pump that one up loud.
-And what can I say about the Cruze Classic that is &#8220;Ultra Flava&#8221; by Farley and Heller?
+And what can I say about the Cruze Classic that is "Ultra Flava" by Farley and Heller?
 AWESOME!
 That's what!

 Enjoy the show and [get in touch][2] if you want a shout out.
 And don't forget to comment on the show below and tell me what you think.